Dizlen/Website/voodoo.md

 ## Collect Em All

 One of Voodoos old flagship games that was unfortunately retired in 2024.
-I worked on a lot of "minigames" for this which really challenged my dev skills.
+I've worked on a lot of "minigames" for this which really challenged my dev skills!

 <div class="video-thumb-grid-wrapper">
   <div class="video-thumb-grid">